Tawny owl: Taxonomy

+Nicolas Robert, Le Chat-huant, strix aluco, 17th century, National Museum of Natural History, France.

 The species was given its current scientific name Strix aluco by Carl Linnaeus in the tenth edition of his Systema Naturae in 1758.
 The binomial derives from the Greek strix "owl" and Italian allocco "tawny owl" (which in turn comes from the Latin ulucus "screech-owl").

 The tawny owl is a member of the wood-owl genus Strix, part of the typical owl family Strigidae, which contains all species of owl other than the barn owls.
 Within its genus, the tawny owl's closest relatives are Hume's owl (S. butleri, formerly considered to be conspecific), the Himalayan owl (S. nivicolum, sometimes considered conspecific), its larger northern neighbour, the Ural owl (S. uralensis), and the North American barred owl (S. varia).
 The Early–Middle Pleistocene S. intermedia is sometimes considered a paleosubspecies of the tawny owl, which would make it that species' immediate ancestor.

 The tawny owl subspecies are often poorly differentiated, and may be at a flexible stage of subspecies formation with features related to the ambient temperature, the colour tone of the local habitat, and the size of available prey.
 Consequently, various authors have historically described between 10 and 15 subspecies.
-The seven currently recognised subspecies are listed below.
+The eight currently recognised subspecies are listed below.